mkernik/geodct/generalTools/README.md

 ### Using the graphical user interface

 * Find your downloaded UnzipTkinter.py file and double click on it
-* The script should open a dialog box that you can use to select a folder of zipped files.
+* The script should open a dialog box that you can use to select a folder of zipped files

-(image of the tool)

 * If the dialog box does not appear:
     * open the command prompt and change the working directory to the script location
     * open python and call the script.